jamesoh3928/HaskGit/docs/Checkpoint.md

 - What are your thoughts on the new scope of the project?

 - Feel free to provide any other feedback you have on our project!
 We aim to create an awesome and interesting project, so criticism is welcomed!

+- Fun fact: During our testing with the actual `.git` directory, we accidentally corrupted the data, causing the Git client to throw a segmentation fault for all commands.
+If you decide to run haskgit locally, be aware of this fact.
+We will modify our program to interact exclusively with the `.haskgit` directory.
+However, some functions may still interact with the `.git` directory.